scripting/feedland/worknotes.md

+#### 2/26/24; 11:09:49 AM by DW

+New config setting -- config.httpRequestTimeoutSecs, defaults to 1.

+It's a setting for the reallySimple package that does all our feed reading.

+Down there the default value is 10.

+Really any feed that can't be read in 1 second is trouble.

+I've wanted to fix this for a long time.

 #### 2/1/24; 11:18:11 AM by DW

 If you want a config value to make it to config in database, it must be set brefore we call database.start.